core-wg/echo-request-tag/point-to-point.md

 others not.

-Consequently, a section "Characterization of Echo Applications" was added that discusses two aspects: "Source of truth" and "Time vs. Events".
+Consequently, a section "Characterization of Echo Applications" was added that discusses two aspects: "authority over synchronized property" and "Time vs. Events".
 In the former, we derive when using guessable Echo values is OK, and when not.

 @@@ In the remaining texts, the ambiguous points were clarified (often pointing at the new distinctions).
-In particular, the security considerations used to conflate the topic of "source of truth" with the Counter implementation -- while these generally do coincide, the new text is more precise and refers back to the new section.
+In particular, the security considerations used to conflate the topic of "authority over synchronized property" with the Counter implementation -- while these generally do coincide, the new text is more precise and refers back to the new section.